Office: 243 East Library Wing

 Through an innovative curriculum that is centered in the liberal arts and compatible with all majors, HUHC students are given an opportunity to earn special designations as graduates of HUHC.
 All HUHC students complete an undergraduate degree in one of Hofstra’s other schools or colleges while also completing HUHC requirements.
 Earned HUHC designations are noted at graduation ceremonies and on students’ diplomas and official transcripts.

-Students should consult the Hofstra portal for specific offerings before registering for their programs.
+Students should consult the Semester Planning Guide for specific offerings before registering for their programs.

 Defining Honors Work